 God created evil.
 How could have a good God created evil?
 A classic argument used to show how God is ambiguous, and belief in Him is senseless.
 There’s even a Bible verse in Isaiah 45:7, where God says, “I create evil.”
 Does He or doesn’t He?
 Here’s the explanation.

 (Origin of Woman, chapter 1.8)

 We’ve already been introduced to a negative concept at the very outset of Genesis, tohu, and bohu.
 In this revitalization of planet earth from Day 1 of Creation, from the inanimate to the animate, including the final pinnacle of the creation of man, Earth is in a state of light and virtue.
 No vice whatsoever is present, not even in any nook or cranny.
 It’s an unknown, non-existent notion until it explodes onto the scene in the form of one word: evil, as if God created evil.

 God planted the Tree of the Knowledge of Good and EVIL in the midst of the Garden of Eden (Genesis 2:9).
-Here’s the Biblical Hebrew for evil.
+Here’s the Biblical Hebrew for God created evil.

 רַע raʻ rah; from H7489 (רָעַע); bad or (as noun) evil (natural or moral):